by Texas Homesteader ~

 I’ve read that 1.5 tablespoons of dehydrated celery is equal to 1 cup of fresh celery.
 But in my experience it seems to be about 1/4 cup dehydrated celery to 1 cup fresh celery.
 Maybe it depends on how small/thin you chop & dehydrate celery?

-Anyway, I’ll barely top the dehydrated celery with boiling water and let it sit for about 15 minutes.
+Top the dehydrated celery with boiling water and let it sit for about 15 minutes.
 Again, this is dependent upon how small/thin you’ve chopped your celery.
-(Mine is chopped nice & small.)

-When it’s fully re-hydrated I drain off any remaining water and stir the now-plumped celery right into my recipe for that distinctive celery taste I love.
+When it’s fully re-hydrated drain off any remaining water and stir the now-plumped celery right into your recipe for that distinctive celery taste.

 There’ll be no more healthy yet expensive produce languishing in the depths of the refrigerator until it becomes science experiment fodder!